Connecticut DSLR & Mirrorless System Photography Workshops

 Connecticut Waterfalls Technique Classes

-With the launch of my brand new website (you're on it now) I'm making adjustments to what previously was my Guided Connecticut Outdoors Nature Photography Workshops.
-You may have been familiar with the guided workshops if you've visited my site in the past.
-Guided waterfall technique workshops have now been incorporated into my Phase II hands-on techniques classes.
-Moving forward, the 4 hour Guided Outdoors Nature excursions in Connecticut will no longer be offered.
+With the launch of my brand new website (you're on it now) I've made major adjustments to what previously was my Guided Connecticut Outdoors Nature Photography Workshops.
+You may be familiar with the guided workshops if you've ever visited my site.
+I used to take people to shoot landscapes just about anywhere!
+Moving forward, the traditional 4 hour Guided Outdoors Nature excursions in Connecticut will no longer be offered.
+Instead, I'm focusing Phase II outdoors nature technique classes on Waterfalls.

-Previously, I had placed a great deal of pressure on myself trying to accommodate people, stressing over idyllic conditions like amazing sunrises & sunsets each and every time.
-Connecticut, despite the subtle beauty of our scenic Litchfield Hills, does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region or even Vermont's idyllic world-class rural character.
+Previously, I had placed a great deal of pressure on myself trying to accommodate people to make conditions perfect.
+I was always stressing over idyllic conditions - like planning amazing sunrises & sunsets each and every time we'd head out.
+(Its impossible) Connecticut, despite the subtle beauty of our Litchfield Hills, simply does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region, or even Vermont's idyllic world-class rural character.

-I've increasingly grown frustrated arriving at destinations that have abruptly been closed to the public or the state of CT has decided to collect fee's for parking!
-In addition, many gorgeous old farms and rustic barns that I've had permission to visit and explore over the years have either been sold or developed.
+In addition, I've grown increasingly frustrated arriving at destinations to find they have been abruptly closed to the public, or discover the State of CT has decided to collect fee's for parking!
+So many gorgeous old farms and rustic barns that I've had permission to visit and explore over the years have either been sold, developed, or fenced off with No Trespassing signs.
 Fortunately, we DO have some outstanding waterfalls up here in the NW corner of Connecticut and they make great subjects in which to take beautiful images while learning techniques.

 REQUIREMENTS & EQUIPMENT